 In case you are reading this article and are on the fence on whether or not a slow cooker is for you, let’s talk about why slow cooking is so good in the first place.

-Food prepared in a crock pot or slow cooker generally tends to have better flavour and the nutrients are also locked in because the food is cooked at a lower temperature.
+Food prepared in a crock pot or slow cooker generally tends to have better flavor and the nutrients are also locked in because the food is cooked at a lower temperature.

 They are great for tenderizing lower grades of meat which tend to be tougher and harder to cook.
 You can literally throw in all your ingredients and allow them to cook and in a few hours, you have a ready-made dish.